froudaut/jugglingTB/README.md

 - PowerJuggler from Marco Tarini
 - Poï Flowers from David Lyons
 - realsim from Pedro Teodoro
-- Polyrythm-Fountain from Josh Mermelstein
+- Polyrhythm-Fountain from Josh Mermelstein

 All of them may be launched from jugglingTB